 Project aims

-Led by the Biomedical Research Centres in Leicester, Oxford and Cambridge , this project aims to design a trials platform for obesity studies in the UK.
+Led by the Biomedical Research Centres in Leicester, Oxford and Cambridge, this project aimed to design a trials platform for obesity studies in the UK.

-The platform will let researchers test new obesity therapies and technologies in adults and children.
+The platform would let researchers test new obesity therapies and technologies in adults and children.

-To achieve this, we will collaborate with industry partners, universities, the NHS and other stakeholders, such as patients and underserved groups.
+To achieve this, we collaborated with industry partners, universities, the NHS and other stakeholders, such as patients and underserved groups.

 Links and downloads